Second surprise search of Nebraska State Penitentiary turns up more drugs, weapons

-Members of the Nebraska State Patrol and Lincoln Police Department (LPD) joined staff members from the Nebraska Department of Correctional Services (NDCS) in an operation that was “more than a month in the planning,” said Director Scott R. Frakes.
+Members of the Nebraska State Patrol and Lincoln Police Department joined staff members from the Nebraska Department of Correctional Services in an operation that was “more than a month in the planning,” said Director Scott Frakes.

-Members of the Nebraska State Patrol and Lincoln Police Department (LPD) joined staff members from the Nebraska Department of Correctional Services (NDCS) in an operation that was “more than a month in the planning,” said Director Scott R. Frakes.
+Members of the Nebraska State Patrol and Lincoln Police Department joined staff members from the Nebraska Department of Correctional Services in an operation that was “more than a month in the planning,” said Director Scott Frakes.

-More contraband was been confiscated as a result of a daylong, multi-agency search of the Nebraska State Penitentiary on Wednesday, September 18, 2019.
+A daylong, multi-agency search of the State Penitentiary on Wednesday turns up more contraband.

 NEBRASKA DEPARTMENT OF CORRECTIONAL SERVICES